Autcoder/Codinstall/README.md

    ./codinstall <language1> <language2> ...
    ```
 Put in as many languages as you want.
 It will go through them one by one.
+Be sure to use the correct name of "ocdinstall" (e.g. codinstall_dnf).

 ### Globally
 To use the script globally, follow these steps: